How to apply for a Tier 4 student visa outside the UK

 - the letter that came with your vignette

 - copies of your financial documents.

 - Collecting your biometric residence permit (BRP)

-To collect it, enter an Alternative Collection Location code on your visa application form, and any dependants' forms.
-This code is provided when your CAS was issued.
+To collect your BRP, enter the Alternative Collection Location code from your CAS statement on your visa application form, and any dependants' forms.

 We send you information on where to collect your BRP before you arrive.